As a proud owner of a Pomeranian/Sheltie mix named Turtle Dove, I’ve developed a deep affection for these fluffy little canines.

 The breed gained popularity in the 19th century, thanks to Queen Victoria of England.

-She fell in love with these charming dogs during a visit to Italy, and her fascination led to the breeding of smaller-sized Pomeranians.
-Queen Victoria established a breeding kennel for Pomeranians, significantly impacting the breed’s development.
+During a visit to Italy, Queen Victoria fell in love with these charming dogs.
+Her fascination led to the breeding of smaller-sized Pomeranians.
+She established a breeding kennel for Pomeranians, significantly impacting the breed’s development.

 Caring for Your Pomeranian